navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 # My Paper (mentioned above) got accepted at Bayesian Deep Learning Workshop, NIPS 2018.
 Thank all for the valuable feedback.

+## Tensorflow implementation (Under development)
+I have made a number of key changes to the original architecture and algorithm in lieu of better results on Atari.
+Wish me luck !

 ### Github Repository
 [Pytorch-RL](https://github.com/navneet-nmk/pytorch-rl)